What causes dandruff in dogs?

 Seasonal or environmental allergies

 If your dog is young and doesn’t have any other issues except for the dandruff, they might either have a seasonal allergy or an allergy to something in their environment.
-In either case, booking a visit to a trusted vet will help you get the right diagnosis as well as a dog dandruff treatment, if needed.
+In either case, booking a visit to your vet will help you get the right diagnosis as well as a dandruff treatment, if needed.

 Bacterial and fungal infections